GrandOichii/gof/readme.md

 ## Currently implemented patterns

 ### Creational
-- *AbstractFactory* - multiple classes with a shared interface which are responsible for creating families of related objects.
+- *AbstractFactory* - multiple classes with a shared interface which are responsible for creating families of related objects
-- *Builder* - a class which allows the user to create a complex object.
+- *Builder* - a class which allows the user to create a complex object
-- *Factory Method* - replaces direct object initialization with a single method.
+- *Factory Method* - replaces direct object initialization with a single method
-- *Prototype* - allows object creation by copying existing objects.
+- *Prototype* - allows object creation by copying existing objects
-- *Singleton* - provides an object that has only one instance.
+- *Singleton* - provides an object that has only one instance

 ### Structural
-- *Adapter* - adapts the interface of one class to another.
+- *Adapter* - adapts the interface of one class to another
-- *Bridge* - separates abstraction from implementation using 2 parts.
+- *Bridge* - separates abstraction from implementation using 2 parts
 - *Composite* - composes objects into tree structures
 - *Decorator* - allows attaching new behaviors to objects by wrapping them
 - *Facade* - simplifies outside interaction with a group of interlinked objects